HarvardForest/EcoApps/README.md

 5) Open and run the script "install.R" to download the required dependencies and launch the app locally

-(If "install.R" has already ran on your machine, use the "runMe.R" script to launch the app without reinstalling the dependencies)
+(If "install.R" has already run on your machine, use the "runMe.R" script to launch the app without reinstalling the dependencies)